 The sensor inside a semi-passive tag can continuously collect data.
 It can also transmit that data with a unique ID when the reader interrogates the tag.
 The semi-passive tag has a great deal of promise.
 For example, it can automatically collect the object’s temperature experience as it moves around.
 It is well suited for applications such as temperature-sensitive drugs or food.
 The semi passive tag can effectively record when the object exceeds a specific temperature limit while in transit.
 The recording of the time allows a rough calculation of the expiration date or efficacy of the medicine.
 Of course, sensors with the ability to collect temperature, pressure, vibration, etc., can be placed on the tag.

-In most cases, a semi-passive RFID tag is dormant.
+In most cases, a RFID semi passive tag is dormant.
 The power supply inside it provides power only to the part that holds the data and does not do anything with the rest.
 Due to the relatively low power consumption, it can last for a long time.

 Electromagnetic induction is generated when the tag enters the recognition range of the reader.
 The RFID reader will first activate the label with a low-frequency signal so that the tag enters the working state.
 Then the microwave signal and tag data transmission.
 First, low-frequency signal precision positioning activation, then work with the high-frequency signal.
 That is, multiple low-frequency readers are placed at different locations within the coverage of the HF signal.

-These readers are based on activating semi-active RFID tags.
+These readers are based on activating semi-active RFID lebels.
 These readers mainly activate semi-active RFID tags.
 Working in this way allows for product positioning, information collection, and delivery functions.
 It dramatically satisfies the strict environmental requirements of some products.

 Advantages of Semi Passive RFID

-- Long-Range Detection
+• Long-Range Detection

 You can read semi-passive RFID tags over longer distances than passive tags as they have an active energy source to broadcast their information back.
 They can be read up to 30m, depending on the environment and type of tag used.
 This makes them ideal for tracking assets over long distances in warehouses or manufacturing facilities

-- Longer Read Range
+• Longer Read Range

-The presence of a battery in a semi-passive RFID tag allows for a longer read range compared to a passive RFID tag.
+The presence of a battery in a RFID semi-passive tag allows for a longer read range compared to a passive RFID tag.
 This is because the tag can transmit data over longer distances.
 It makes it possible to read tags from greater distances.
 This is particularly useful in applications where tags need to be read from a distance.
 Some of the more common ones are supply chain management and inventory tracking.

-- Improved Accuracy
+• Improved Accuracy

-- Lower Cost
+• Lower Cost

-The cost of a semi-passive RFID tag is typically lower than that of an active RFID tag because it does not require additional batteries, which you must replace periodically, as well as other components, including sensors.
+The cost of a semi-passive RFID tag is typically lower than that of an active RFID label because it does not require additional batteries, which you must replace periodically, as well as other components, including sensors.
 This makes them a cost-effective option for large-scale tracking applications.

-- Increased Data Capacity
+• Increased Data Capacity

 Due to their internal memory and battery, semi-passive RFID tags can store more data than passive tags.
 This allows for more accurate tracking of assets and the ability to store more complex information, such as product serial numbers and asset location data.

-- Increased Privac
+• Increased Privac

-- Durable and Low Maintenance
+• Durable and Low Maintenance

-Semi-passive RFID tags are sealed in plastic with no external components, which makes them highly durable and resistant to wear and tear.
+RFID Semi-passive tags are sealed in plastic with no external components, which makes them highly durable and resistant to wear and tear.
 They also require very little maintenance as they do not require frequent battery replacements.

-- Flexibility
+• Flexibility

-- Ease of Use
+• Ease of Use

 Semi-passive RFID tags are easy to set up and manage as all that is required is to activate them with an activation signal and then read the data stored in the chip.
 This makes them a popular choice for asset-tracking applications.